PauseAI/pauseai-website/src/posts/faq.md

 So in our view, the AI companies are not pushing the x-risk narrative, they have been reactive to others pushing it, and have waited with their response until it was absolutely necessary.

 The business incentives point in the other direction: companies would rather not have people worry about the risks of their products.
-Virtually all companies downplay risks to attract customers and investments (remember the Oceangate submarine?), not exaggerate them.
+Virtually all companies downplay risks to attract customers and investments, rather than exaggerating them.
 How much strict regulation and negative attention are the companies inviting due to admitting these dangers?
 And would a company like OpenAI [dedicate 20% of its compute resources](https://openai.com/blog/introducing-superalignment) to AI safety if it wouldn't believe in the risks?